 Do your research.

 It doesn’t matter whether you consider yourself a business expert or not – you need to do your research if you want to build a successful VA business.
 Take a look at other VA business websites and see what they’re doing great at and what could be improved.
-The improvements you see, write them down and implement them later when your VA business is running.
+Implement the good points in your own business.

-Of course, you will also have to research which industries or who will need your VA business services.
+Of course, you will also have to research which industries, businesses, organizations, or individuals will need your VA business services.
 You will do a lot of research, I am certain of that.
 If you give up on research, your business will fail.

 Decide what services to offer.

 You can start with what you are good at.
 If you are great at designing websites, then offer that first.
 Build your skills in other areas.
 Do not stick to just your web designing skills.
-This is called a backup plan – your web design skills will not always be required for every season.
-But if you are good with a lot of things, then your business will live on even when one of your VA business services gets low demand.
+This is called a backup plan.
+Your web design skills might not always be in demand.
+When that happens, you won’t have to worry about restarting because your business will thrive through your other services.

 Decide on a business name.